vawklee/vlee3645-tracker/README.md

 - Mobile screen: TBC

 ## List of issues
-- Form will submit multiple empty book additions if you click cancel and then try to add another book // SOLVED: moving the form event listener outside of the addbutton event listener seemed to work

 ## Things to improve
 - Not including a delete button in the in-depth view of the item for the user's convenience
-- Wasn't able to get clicking on the item itself to view the item working, TBC
+- Wasn't able to get clicking on the item itself to view the item working; using a view button as a work around
 - Due to time constraints for this assignment, thumbnails were determined by the format of the book being added to the tracker rather than using the genres; there were just too many genres to count
 - Changing the sidebar to be more responsive by using view width and height; had difficulties with formatting the list display to respond the same as the sidebar
 - Using a book cover API to generate the books' thumbnails rather than being determined by genre